grafos-ml/frappe/doc/src/tutorial.rst

      "item5": array([[  3.1,   3.1,   2.1]])}

-This representation occupies up to 3 times more space in a relational database than saving just an float array as BLOB, however, we get simplicity and flexibility of having item ids as they appear in the system.
+This representation occupies up to 3 times more space in a relational database than saving just an float array as BLOB, however, we get simplicity and the flexibility of having the item ids as they appear in the system.

 Each Module loads all the arrays for each of the predictors into memory.